BatsResearch/taglets/README.md

 # ---------------- Setting up an example task with limited labeled data ---------------
 # This example task is CIFAR10, but only 0.1% of the training data is labeled.
 # The rest of the training data is used as unlabeled examples.
-# !!
-Please swap this part of the code with the script in the GPU/Multi-GPU Support if you want to use gpu(s)

 data_mean = [0.485, 0.456, 0.406]
 data_std = [0.229, 0.224, 0.225]